Pappardelle with Wild Boar Ragu

 - Adjust the salt according to the salt content of the preserves.

-May the flavor of the pappardelle blend with the aroma of the ragu, and may each bite be a tribute to the simplicity and richness of the ingredients.
-Enjoy your meal and savor the moment.
+May the flavor of the pappardelle blend seamlessly with the rich aroma of the wild boar ragu, offering a moment of pure Tuscan culinary delight.
+Enjoy your meal and savor the simplicity and richness of these ingredients together.

 How much of a capolavoro is this?